MostakChy055/DSA_Odyssey/Number Theory/Combinatorics/README.md

   ```math
   \binom{n}{3}
   ```
   ways to choose to form traingle.
 Now we just have to subtract the points that are in the same line.
-As they have the same slope, count dx / dy.
+As they have the same slope, count *dx / dy*.